POSEIDON-SCRIPTS/Documentation/scripts/pos-farming/config-examples/config.lua.md

         ['bucket_broken'] = 'The bucket has broken!',
         ['durability'] = 'Durability: %s/%s',
-        ['item_durability_zero'] = 'The item %s does no longer have durability..', },
+        ['item_durability_zero'] = 'The item %s does no longer have durability..', ['job_cannot_plant'] = 'You cannot plant this, your job does not allow you to plant it.', },
 }